The Reception Team

 |Ann, Deputy Senior Receptionist

 The team provides administration support to the Practice including dealing with incoming post, sending your referrals & your queries about hospital appointments, notifying you of any action required following blood tests results and maintaining the clinical system amongst many other things.
-The administration team comprises of: Pat, Debbie & Jason.
+The administration team members are Debbie & Susan.

 The London Deanery approved our practice to become a Training Practice for fully qualified doctors who wish to specialise in General Medicine.
 Teaching and training has always been part of the practice ethos.
 We have enhanced our commitment to medical education by taking on the responsibility of training, under the leadership of Dr Sanjay Lakhani.
 We train doctors attached to the Northwick Park Hospital vocational training scheme, who wish to gain additional specialist experience and training to become General Practitioners.
 These doctors work as part of the practice team for one year.
 For the purpose of their training, they are required to video consultations.
 You will be advised in advance of this, and asked to sign a consent form.
 If you do not wish your consultation to be videoed, please advise the receptionist.